ii/org/blog/content/blog/creating-an-e2e-test-for-conformance.md

 # Final Thoughts

 The current workflow and tooling provides a high level of confidence when working through each e2e test.
 Following agreed coding patterns, styles and processes helps to minimise possible issues and test flakes.
-There&rsquo;s always an opportunities to get support through GitHub tickets, [various Kubernetes slack channels](https://kubernetes.slack.com/messages/k8s-conformance) and conformance meetings.
+There&rsquo;s always opportunities to get support through GitHub tickets, [various Kubernetes slack channels](https://kubernetes.slack.com/messages/k8s-conformance) and conformance meetings.

 Every e2e test that&rsquo;s merged and then promoted to conformance requires the input from a wide range of people.
-Thanks to the support from community reviewers, SIGs and the direction provided by SIG-Architecture this work is possible and very rewarding.
+It is thanks to the support from community reviewers, SIGs and the direction provided by SIG-Architecture this work is not just possible but rewarding.